 Retaining wall materials and locations must be approved by the ARC.
 Boulders, if any included in the landscape plan shall be at least 2' in size (any measurement) and must complement the landscaping.
+Groupings of smaller boulders may be allowed if appropriate in the overall landscape design.
 No obviously-or appearing to be-excavated rock will be approved.
+Drainage rock is required for use under rainchains.